For a surveillance-free world.

 Olga Ivanova is the master illustrator behind the okTurtles logo.

-When we state that okTurtles will "NSA-proof" your online communications, we mean that it will stop all of the publicly known methods by which the NSA can read your messages on these sites.
+When we state that okTurtles will "MITM-proof" your online communications, we mean that it will stop all of the publicly known methods by which the NSA can read your messages on these sites via a man-in-the-middle attack.

 Specifically, okTurtles will provide true end-to-end encryption and authentication between you and the person you're communicating with that does not fall prey to any of the following: